vuestorefront/vue-storefront/packages/checkout-com/README.md

 `defaultChannel` is the channel which will be chosen by default.
 Value should be keyname from `channels` `channels` allows us to define many variants of attributes.
-Developer is able to change them just by calling `setChannel` `publicKey` and `secretKey` comes from Checkout COM `ctApiUrl` is base URL to the CT CKO API
+Developer is able to change them just by calling `setChannel` `publicKey` and `secretKey` comes from Checkout COM `ctApiUrl` is base URL to the CT CKO API - do not put slash at the end!

 ## Render payment handlers & finalize payment
 1. Import `useCko`: